Daniel-Mietchen/pledges/faq.md

     - I can base a good part of the letter on publicly verifiable information.
     - The timeline works out.

+## Licensing

+* What is the licensing of things that I shared in public?
+  - In many cases, this is stated explicitly.
+If not, then my contributions to it are to be considered to be under the [CC0 1.0 Universal Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).
+So if I am the sole contributor to something, it is to be considered to be available under the terms of CC0 1.0.
+Nonetheless, I would appreciate attribution and even notification where practical.
+Note that I did sign some copyright transfer agreements in the past, but the last time I did that was around 2012.

 ## Peer review

 ### General provisions